-There are essentially 2 reasons why people travel to the United States.
-Business or pleasure.
+There are essentially 2 reasons why people travel to the USA – Business or pleasure.

-For the most part, little documentation is needed when Canadians, are traveling to the US for pleasure purposes.
+For the most part, little documentation is needed when Canadians are traveling to the US for pleasure purposes.
 We need to show proof of citizenship—this includes a passport, a citizenship card or, if you were born in Canada, your birth certificate.
-For people who are not Canadian citizens, more documentation may be required, and you should check with US Immigration regarding the requirements for your country of citizenship.
+For people who are not Canadian citizens, more documentation may be required, and you should check with US immigration authorities regarding the requirements for your country of citizenship.

 When traveling to the US for business purposes, you can fall under 2 categories—those who require work visas and those who don’t—and whether you require a work visa is determined by factors such as what you will be doing in the US, whether you’ll be paid for it and by whom.
 Examples of people who enter the US for business purposes but do not require a work visa would include those who are attending meetings with prospective clients and business associates and those attending training sessions.
 These people would fall under the B-1 business visitor visa category.

-For people with past criminal convictions and/or immigration violations who wish to travel to the US or to other countries, they may be required to obtain a pardon and/or waiver.
+For people with past criminal convictions and/or immigration violations who wish to travel to the US or to other countries, they may be required to obtain a record suspension (pardon) and/or waiver.
+Our expert team of lawyers can advise on how this will impact your chances of immigration to the US.

 Telephone: (403) 261-6890